vahalik/vscode-appcenter/README.md

     * We will run `react-native link appcenter` for you and show you the secrets to be pasted.
     > Pay attention: Unlike linking CodePush, you will have to paste these secrets in the Terminal yourself when prompted.

 5. You would like to open already existing React Native application with CodePush installed.
-When logged in, the following App Center Menu options should be avaliable under `CodePush`:
+When logged in, the following App Center Menu options should be available under `CodePush`:
     * Link CodePush
     * Navigate to CodePush tab in App Center
     * Make a new CodePush release
     * Change current Deployment
-    * Change target binary verson
+    * Change target binary version
     * Change if release should be mandatory

     ![CodePush](images/appcenter-code-push.png)